IntentArchitect/Docs/articles/module-building/tutorial-advanced-mapping/tutorial-advanced-mapping.md

 ## Create Template for Mapping Code

+Creating a template for mapping code involves defining a custom template that generate the necessary code to perform the mappings.
+This step ensures that the mappings defined in the designer are translated into executable code.

 ![Template for Mapping code](images/template-mapping-code.png)

 Create a new template in the `ElementMappingModule` for mapping commands to domain entities by right-clicking on the `ElementMappingModule` package and selecting `New C# Template`.